seed-labs/seed-emulator/examples/04-dns-misc.md

 - The `DomainNameCachingService` layer provides tools for hosting a local caching domain name server.
 - The `Dnssec` layer works with the `DomainNameService` layer to enable DNSSEC support.
 - The `WebService` layer provides API for install `nginx` web server on hosts.
+- The `CymruIpOriginService` hosts the `cymru.com` zone.
+Team Cymru provides a way to look up the origin ASN of any given IP address by DNS; the service is used by various network utilities like `traceroute` and `mtr`, which we will be using in the simulator to check routes.
+The service works by hosting the zone `origin.asn.cymru.com`; for example, try `dig TXT '0.0.230.128.origin.asn.cymru.com'`.
+In the simulator, this layer collects all networks in the simulation and creates the zone in the DNS layer.
+- The `ReverseDomainNameService` creates the `in-addr.arpa.` zone (i.e., the reverse IP zone).
+All IP addresses on any node in the simulation will be given a reverse DNS record like `nodename-netname.nodetype.asn.net`.

 We will use the defualt renderer and compiles the simulation to docker containers.